TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

 How to implement each pillar with cloud services

- Cost Optimization are five design principles in the cloud:
+ Cost Optimization's five design principles in the cloud are:

     - Implement cloud financial management
     - Adopt a consumption model